Pandas-Friend/WTA-Predictions/README.md

 # Limitations and further analysis
 ## Limitations
-- Time
+- Time.
-- Sackmann’s vs. tennis-data.co.uk databases
+- Sackmann’s vs. tennis-data.co.uk databases.
-- Used WTA vs. ATP 2020 tournaments potentially skewing results
+- Used WTA vs. ATP 2020 tournaments potentially skewing results.

 ## Further analysis
 - Reconsider what features and their correlation to the win column.